On the Morita invariance of Categorical Enumerative Invariants: Boson-Fermion correspondence

-There is a partial ordering $>$ defined on the set of vertices $V_G$ of $\GG$: we have $w>v$ if there is a directed path from $w$ to $v$.
+There is a partial ordering $>$ defined on the set of vertices $V_G$ of $\GG$: we set $w>v$ if there is a directed path from $w$ to $v$.
 Let $v$ be a minimal element in this partial order.
-Then an outgoing half-edge at the vertex $v$ can be exactly one of the following three cases: \begin{itemize} \item[(1)] an outgoing leg, \item[(2)] part of an un-directed edge not in the spanning tree $K$, \item[(3)] part of an un-directed edge in the spanning tree $K$. \end{itemize} In the case $(1)$, at an output leg of $\GG$, by construction in $\iota(F_{g,n}^{\CC\otimes \Cl, s^{\otimes}})$ it is given by the operator $R^{\otimes}$.
+Then an outgoing half-edge at the vertex $v$ can be exactly one of the following three cases: \begin{itemize} \item[(1)] an outgoing leg, \item[(2)] part of an un-directed edge not in the spanning tree $T$, \item[(3)] part of an un-directed edge in the spanning tree $T$. \end{itemize} In the case $(1)$, at an output leg of $\GG$, in $\bar{\iota}(F_{g,n}^{\CC\otimes \Cl, s^{\otimes}})$ it is assigned the operator $R^{\otimes}$.
 By construction, we have

-This shows that indeed, after moving $p$, the output leg contribution becomes $R$ which matches with the RHS $\iota(F_{g,n}^{\CC,s})$.
+This shows that indeed, after moving $p$, the output leg contribution becomes $R$ which matches with the contribution from the RHS.
 In the case $(2)$, the un-directed edge is decorated by $(H^{\otimes})^\sym$.
-We use the identity While in the case $(3)$, the un-directed edge is by $\delta^{\otimes} /2$ for which we use the identity After these replacements, every outgoing half-edge of $v$ has a projection operator $p$ adjacent to it.
-Thus, we can apply Lemma~\ref{lem:5-3} to move the $p$'s to the input half-edges of $v$.
+We use the identity .
+While in the case $(3)$, the un-directed edge is by $\delta^{\otimes} $ for which we use the identity After these replacements, every outgoing half-edge of $v$ has a projection operator $p$ adjacent to it.
+Thus, we can apply Lemma~\ref{lem:5-3} to move the $p$'s to the input half-edges of $v$, with a sign $(-1)^{1-g(v)+k(v)}$.

-To continue moving the $p$'s ``up", let $w$ be a second minimal element of $V_G$ in the partial order $>$.
-At such a vertex, two more cases can appear for an outgoing half-edge: \begin{itemize} \item[(4)] part of a directed edge not in the spanning tree $K$, \item[(5)] part of a directed edge in the spanning tree $K$. \end{itemize} In the case $(4)$, we move the operator $p$ using the identity
+To continue moving the $p$'s ``up", let $w$ be a second-minimal element of $V_G$ in the partial order $>$.
+At such a vertex, two more cases can appear for an outgoing half-edge: \begin{itemize} \item[(4)] part of a directed edge not in the spanning tree $T$, \item[(5)] part of a directed edge in the spanning tree $T$. \end{itemize} In the case $(4)$, we move the operator $p$ using the identity

 While in the case $(5)$, we use the identity

 After these replacements, every outgoing half-edge of $w$ has a projection operator $p$ adjacent to it.
 Using Lemma~\ref{lem:5-3} we may move the $p$'s to the input half-edges of $w$ as well.